Ad Insertion Policies

 - Begin playback automatically after: enter the amount of seconds after which playback begins automatically.

 - Pause ad Settings: enable or disable Pause ad functionality.

 - Enable or disable the delivery of overlay ads.

-- Display for: the amount of time the overlay is visible before hiding automatically.
+- Display for: the amount of time the overlay is visible before hiding it automatically.
 Choose on a scale from 5 to 30 seconds.
 The default setting is 15 seconds.

 - New overlay every: the number of minutes that need to pass before a new overlay impression appears.
 Choose on a scale from 1 to 10 minutes.
 The default setting is 4 minutes.